sanjeevstunner/sanjeevstunner/README.md

 **_Current interests_**

  - EVs `Who doesn't like them? 🤷‍♂️`
- - [Maybe] Work with autonomous-drivng and competitional photography `AI is awesome` `PS.
+ - [Maybe] Work with autonomous-drivng and computational photography `AI is awesome` `PS.
 They wont take over humans`
  - Audio and Video Production
  - Landscape Photography
  - Tinkering with Android Phones [Build ROMs, make MODs, what not? ]